Battle of White Horse Hill: Battle

-On 13 October under close-range air cover by 141 warplanes, the 28th Regiment was committed to Nakta-neungaseon, but the strong PVA resistance forced it to withdraw to White Horse six hours after the attack on the ridge had begun.
-On October 14, the 29th Regiment executed another attack, and at 10:40, the 22nd Battalion of the Regiment routed the PVA troops from Nakta-neungseon, thus seizing full control of White Horse.
+On 13 October under close-range air cover by 141 warplanes, the 28th Regiment was committed to Nakta-neungaseon, but the strong PVA resistance forced it to withdraw to White Horse Hill six hours after the attack on the ridge had begun.
+On October 14, the 29th Regiment executed another attack, and at 10:40, the 22nd Battalion of the Regiment routed the PVA troops from Nakta-neungseon, thus seizing full control of White Horse Hill.
 Chinese sources claim that the 38th Army was ordered during the night of the 14th to abandon the action due to the start of the Battle of Triangle Hill which the PVA was determined to win.

 Aftermath

 The 38th Army committed four regiments - the 334th, 339th, 340th, and 342nd.
 The Chinese claimed they had suffered a total of 6,700 casualties.
 South Korean sources claim that the 38th Army committed seven regiments out of its total of nine regiments and sustained a total of 14,332 casualties (8,234 identified deaths, 5,097 presumed deaths, 1,001 wounded, and 57 prisoners).
 The ROK 9th Infantry Division committed three regiments - the 28th, 29th, and 30th and suffered a total of 3,422 casualties (505 dead, 2,562 injured and 391 missing), plus over 400 more casualties in the 1st Battalion of the 30th Regiment.
 Chinese sources claim that the 9th Infantry Division committed four regiments and suffered a total of 9,400 casualties with almost 7,000 identified deaths.
 Both the 38th Army and the 9th Infantry Division, after suffering heavy casualties, had to withdraw to the rear.
 Following the battle, the ROK 9th Division gained the nickname White Horse Division.

 The U.S. Fifth Air Force made a total of 745 sorties and poured more than 2,700 bombs of various kinds, together with over 358 napalm bombs, onto the hill.
 Chinese forces rained no less than 55,000 shells during the nine-day battle period and the South Korean forces fired over 185,000 shells.

 Nine sets of remains of Korean War MIA servicemen were discovered at Arrowhead Hill, aka Hill 281 during minesweeping operations between October and November 2018.
-Arrowhead Hill had previously been selected for both Koreas to jointly conduct a pilot remains recovery project.
+Arrowhead Hill had previously been selected for both Koreas to jointly conduct a pilot remains recovery project.On 27 September 2020, South Korea handed over 117 remains at Incheon Airport.
+Cui Jonggeon, the first official of the Ministry of Foreign Affairs of South Korea, and Chang Zhengguo, Vice Minister of Veterans Affairs of China attended the ceremony.
+The remains had been excavated in Arrow Hill (the battle area of the Battle of White Horse) in the North Korean Demilitarized Zone in 2019.A Yun-20 plane carried the remains.
+After they had arrived in China, three of the remains were identified using relics.

+Naming of White Horse Hill

+Since 8 October 1952, South Korean press used "White Horse Hill" instead of Hill 395 in stories about the battle.
+Two possible origins of the name are: